 SQL Server Sp_help is part of database engine stored procedures ,which returns information about a database object or a data type.

-Then sp_help command is the best way to get answers of all these question in a easiest way.
+If you are looking for any information as mentioned above then sp_help command is the best way to get all these information.

 objectname is the name of any object, in sysobjects or any user-defined data type in the systypes table and it is nvarchar(776).